 Mining and the Lands

-Curtin University, Ashanti Gold Australia and the Association of Independent School of WA (AISWA) have partnered to bring a unique opportunity to WA Indigenous high school girls.
+Curtin University and Ashanti Gold Australia have partnered to bring a unique opportunity to WA Indigenous high school girls.

 Mining and the Lands is a five-day residential camp for the girls to experience what it’s like to study and work in the mining industry in WA.
 Students tour operational mine sites in the Southwest where they will meet mining industry leaders, and visit Curtin University to participate in hands-on workshops and meet lecturers and students.
-The program targets female students in Year 9, 10, 11 and 12 in AISWA’s Future Footprint program.
+The program targets female students in Year 9, 10, 11 and 12.

 The camp is free with all travel, meals and accommodation provided thanks to the support of Anglo Gold Ashanti and Curtin University.